George Butterworth (cartoonist)

 George Goodwin Butterworth (1905–1988) worked as a British political, strip and sports cartoonist, and later a book illustrator.
 He often used the byline "GGB."
-During World War II his cartoon Maltese Cross in the Daily Dispatch gave groundswell to the island receiving the George Cross for heroism in April 1942.
 Butterworth's lampoons of Hitler garnered him enough attention to place him on the dictator's "Death List."
+During World War II, his cartoon Maltese Cross in the Daily Dispatch gave groundswell to the island receiving the George Cross for heroism a week later (April 1942).
 An avid football supporter, Butterworth provided illustrations for the Manchester United F.C. programmes from 1933 until 1958.

 Early life

 George Goodwin Butterworth was born on 5 January 1905 in Brinscall, near Chorley in Lancashire.

 His mother was Edith Harris and his father Frederick W. Butterworth, a British parallel bars champion.
 George was their third son.

 George showed promise as an artist and gained admission to the Stockport School of Art at age sixteen.
 He was accomplished enough there to receive a scholarship to the Manchester School of Art.
 According to his biography, his anatomical studies impressed local doctors.